Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 🚧 ...WORK in PROGRESS... ✏️

-# Big Watershed of Test Drives
+# Driving Tests &mdash; Big Watershed
+=> cold bath

-I was bicycling to hear a casual lecture on [TD<mark>D</mark>](https://en.wikipedia.org/wiki/Test-driven_development)<sup>🔗</sup> and doubt crept in &mdash; where am I going: «Is that <mark><b>D</b></mark> not for _Design_ but _Development_?».
-It wasn't about the lecture but the principal divergence.
+I was bicycling to hear a casual lecture on [TD<mark>D</mark>](https://en.wikipedia.org/wiki/Test-driven_development)<sup>🔗</sup> and doubt crept in &mdash; where am I going:

+> "Is that <mark><b>D</b></mark> not for **_Design_** but **_Development_**?"
+(It wasn't about the lecture but the principal divergence.)

-Worried I retrospected popular TDD tutrials and revealed that the shadow of doubt was from THE MOUNTING RIDGE dividing dev and design.
+Worried I retrospected popular TDD tutrials and revealed that the shadow of doubt was from THE MOUNTING RIDGE dividing dev and design. ]
 What's next - it was one among others with the peaks named "domain", "design", "drives", and "tests".
 I've exploited this theme in DRIVES but here I'd like to share the thought...

+Let's not get sidetracked for now.

 > SPOILER❗**Write-first test coverage shall not drive design while design tests shall not cover functionality to develop.**\
 <sub>This simple revelation struck me at a lecture on TDD when I realized that the last D is not for **D**esign but **D**evelopment.</sub>

+> A software system can best be designed if the testing is interlaced with the designing instead of being used after the design.\
+Alan Perlis

 COVERAGE DRIVEN TESTS and DESIGN DRIVEN TESTS